-Steve Daviss MD DFAPA for Area 3 Trustee (2016)
+Steve Daviss MD DFAPA

 Whether one accepts insurance or not, these changes will drastically change the economics of healthcare.
 Those who can demonstrate the best outcomes, reduce total healthcare spending, and improve patients’ experience (the “Triple Aim”) will fare well.
-Psychiatrists are in a unique position to be the biggest winners within these new models -- but only if we are at ALL the tables where these policy and economic decisions will be made.
+Psychiatrists are in a unique position to be the biggest winners within these new models -- but only if we are at ALL the tables as these policy and economic decisions are made.
 Providing effective, integrated psychiatric interventions improves the ability of patients to take better care of their overall health, with billions of dollars in savings on the “medical side.”
 Psychiatrists -- because of our unique biopsychosocial training -- are the key to unlocking the benefits of the triple aim.

 Education and Training